Toddlers do the most adorable things: Give unexpected hugs, squeal with laughter, and cuddle up to you when they're tired.

 - Be consistent.
 Reinforce the "No biting" rule at all times.

 - Find alternatives.
-As language skills develop, you can help your child find better ways to express negative emotions.
+As language skills develop, you can help your child find better ways to express difficult emotions.
 For example, asking kids to "use their words" when they're frustrated or upset can help calm them.
 If you need help, a doctor, counselor, or behavioral specialist can discuss ways to teach your child to manage strong emotions and express feelings in a healthy way.

 When Should I Call the Doctor?